Staining TypesCream and Brown Photographic Beauty Site Launch Website 53

 Fixation Used: No need to fix Are used fixation is required

-Outcome Reveal cytological details cell or structure:
+Outcome Reveal cytological details of cell or structure:

 Its form (morphology) or Position within a cell or tissue.
-Reveal sites where specific chemical reactions are taking place within cells
+Reveal sites where specific chemical reactions are taking place within cells.

 Size Shape and arrangement: